India Inc grows impatient as economy dips and Modi is distracted

 Indian coffee baron V.G.
 Siddhartha apparently killed himself last month, and purportedly left behind a letter blaming tax authorities for “harassment.”

-Naresh Goyal, the founder of bankrupt carrier Jet Airways (JET.NS), and his wife were stopped from flying out of India in May, while former finance minister P. Chidambaram was arrested on Wednesday after police officers scaled the wall of his New Delhi home in an operation shown on national television.
+Naresh Goyal, the founder of bankrupt carrier Jet Airways, and his wife were stopped from flying out of India in May, while former finance minister P. Chidambaram was arrested on Wednesday after police officers scaled the wall of his New Delhi home in an operation shown on national television.

 State-run bankers have privately said they are too afraid to take haircuts on soured loans or lend to troubled companies for fear of later being accused of wrongdoing.